 After the completion of the IDP compilation process, the IDP document must be presented to the council for consideration and adoption.
-All Local Municipalities must adopt their final IDP for 2015/16 by the 20th of March 2015 to enable the District to adopt its 2015/16 IDP by the 26th of March 2015.
+All Local Municipalities must adopt their final IDP for 2016/17 by of March 2016 to enable the District to adopt its 2016-21 IDP by the 26th of April 2016.
 In terms of S36 of the MSA, a Municipality must give effect to its IDP and must conduct its affairs in a manner, which is consistent with its integrated development plan.
 The adopted IDP must inform the budget of the Municipality.
 The public must be informed of the adoption of the reviewed Integrated Development Plan by notice in a newspaper circulating in the District or by placing the notice on official notice boards in terms of Section 25 (4) of the Act.
 It is critical to note that in terms of S25 (4) (b) of the Act Municipalities must after adoption of the IDP publicise a summary of the Plan.